balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ***Spring Cloud Contract***

 <p style="text-align:justify;">
 To automatically test the whole process we would have to bring up the consumer side as a dependency.
 Plus a message broker.
-We already have said that this is not the best idea since we want to run tests in isolation.
+We have already said that this is not the best idea since we want to run tests in isolation.
 They should not be dependent on a presence of another component.
 Fortunately, there is a tool called <a href="https://cloud.spring.io/spring-cloud-contract/">Spring Cloud Contract</a>.
-By the means of this framework, we are able to test if two (or more) microservices will communicate on a production environment without having to create a test that sets up all components that participate in the tested communication.
+By the means of this framework, we are able to test if two (or more) microservices will communicate on a production environment without having to create a test that sets up all components which participate in the communication.
 Plus, it works with both messaging and REST APIs.
 Sounds like a perfect fit.
 </p>

 <p style="text-align:justify;">
 The producer declares a contract.
-It basically says that if there is a rejection of a card application, some message should be sent to a specific channel:
+It basically says that if there is a rejection of a card application, some message should be sent to a specific channel.
+The contract defines the body of that message:
 </p>

 ```yaml